chocolatey-community/chocolatey-vscode/README.md

 ## Contributing

-If you would like to see any other snippet or features added for this VS Code Extension, feel free to raise an [issue](https://github.com/gep13/chocolatey-vscode/issues), and if possible, a follow up pill request.
+If you would like to see any other snippet or features added for this VS Code Extension, feel free to raise an [issue](https://github.com/gep13/chocolatey-vscode/issues), and if possible, a follow up pull request.

 ## Releases